rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ```

 ### 8) Model building and compilation

-LSTM Model Construction:
 The model starts with an embedding layer initialized with the pretrained embeddings.
 The layer is frozen to prevent updates during training.
-  Two Bidirectional LSTM layers are added to capture contextual dependencies in both directions.
+- Two Bidirectional LSTM layers are added to capture contextual dependencies in both directions.
-  Dropout layers are included to reduce overfitting.
+- Dropout layers are included to reduce overfitting.
-  A dense output layer with a sigmoid activation function is used for binary sentiment classification.
+- A dense output layer with a sigmoid activation function is used for binary sentiment classification.
-Compilation: The model is compiled using the Adam optimizer with a learning rate of 0.0001.
+Lastly the model is compiled using the Adam optimizer with a learning rate of 0.0001.
 Binary cross-entropy is chosen as the loss function, suitable for binary classification tasks.
 Accuracy is set as the evaluation metric.

 > [!TIP]
->Hyperparameter tuning can greatly affect the model performance.
+> Hyperparameter tuning can greatly affect the model performance.
 The final methods and values selected below resulted from comparing the model accuracy and also considering the execution time each time.

 ```
 # Clear any previous session to avoid memory issues